So, you want to convert a wood fireplace to gas? Well, it’s possible and you have options!

 From a single day to over a week.
 Since it involves major construction to the home the time it takes varies per home.

-Converting a wood-burning fireplace to a gas fireplace would also include removing the wood fireplace and chimney and installing a prefabricated gas fireplace with a chimney or vent system approved by the gas fireplace manufacturer.
+Converting a wood-burning fireplace to a gas burning system would also include removing the wood fireplace and chimney to install a prefabricated gas fireplace with a chimney or vent system approved by the manufacturer.

 Of the three types listed, this gas fireplace conversion is the most involved process but yields the most stunning results.

 Prefabricated gas fireplaces (the direct vent fireplaces in particular) are some of the most visually stunning hearth products available.
 With options like a large viewing area, modern design, and LED lighting to produce a stunning effect set against the glass media or gas logs.